Gradient boosting: Informal introduction

-So, gradient boosting could be specialized to a gradient descent algorithm, and generalizing it entails "plugging in" a different loss and its gradient.
+So, gradient boosting could be generalized to a gradient descent algorithm by plugging in a different loss and its gradient.

 Algorithm

-In many supervised learning problems there is an output variable y and a vector of input variables x, related to each other with some probabilistic distribution.
+Many supervised learning problems involve an output variable y and a vector of input variables x, related to each other with some probabilistic distribution.
 The goal is to find some function $\hat{F}(x)$ that best approximates the output variable from the values of input variables.
 This is formalized by introducing some loss function $L(y, F(x))$ and minimizing it in expectation: